iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Useless app!
+I've been around several people at work who tested positive since having this app.
+Nobody is using it.
+Need a better solution than this.<br> :date: __2020-11-07 15:01:29__

+> My wife tested positive.
+No alert.
+Yes, we live together.
+Draw your own conclusions.<br> :date: __2020-11-06 19:05:54__

 > Garbage.
 Need an app with good numbers and stats.
 I dont need big brother guiding me to this app and blocking all other kinds of covid apps from being developed.<br> :date: __2020-10-31 02:11:00__